SciML/sciml.ai/governance.md

 # Governance

 The following contains the formal governance structure of the SciML project.
-This document clarifies how decision are made with respect to community interactions, including the relationship between open source development and work that may be funded by for-profit and non-profit entities.
+This document clarifies how decisions are made with respect to community interactions, including the relationship between open source development and work that may be funded by for-profit and non-profit entities.